 The new water use reporting protocols mentioned above will help to better determine when the incremental water losses to the Basin are such that an assessment is required.
-As noted throughout this assessment, however, further improvements are needed in data and information in order to track an incremental loss of 50,000,000 gallons per day with certainty.
+As noted throughout this assessment, however, further improvements to data and information are needed to track an incremental loss of 50,000,000 gallons per day with certainty.